 Shepard can keep a fish tank in his/her quarters.
 You have to feed them after every mission you embark on to keep them alive.
 In other words, they have a lifespan of a single mission before they die without Shepard's intervention.
 Guess who else is in that same situation by the end of the game?
 The Normandy crew after being captured by the Collectors.
 If you spend time talking with Kelly Chambers (ie gaining her loyalty), at one point she can help out with the fish care duties, enabling Shepard to focus on bigger issues.
 Just like how those squadmates you talked with and gained their trust and commitment contribute in the Collector Base, enabling Shepard to focus on bigger issues.

 When scanning the planet Jacob's loyalty mission is on, there's a massive deposit of element zero right at the location of the crashed ship.
-At it seems unusual, since element zero is usually found only on the "post-garden" planets, but then I realized: it was coming from the ship!
+At first it seems unusual, since element zero is usually found only on the "post-garden" planets, but then the fridge brilliance kicks in: it was coming from the ship!
 The scanner was picking up the the eezo in the ship's core.

 Warden Kuril's name in Mass Effect 2.
 "Cure ill." -> what he imagines himself to be doing.